|

 Enigma K during the Spanish Civil War.

-When Germany started using the Steckered Enigma
+When Germany started using Steckered Enigma

 for communication between Germany and Spain in 1938,